 API Reference

-The Tinify API allows you to compress and optimize WebP, JPEG and PNG images.
+The Tinify API allows you to compress and optimize AVIF, WebP, JPEG and PNG images.
 It is designed as a REST service.
 This page describes the raw HTTP API.
 We also maintain client libraries in various languages that make it very easy to interact with the Tinify API.

 The API is hosted at api.tinify.com.